Thoughts on the market rout, compliance and working from home

 Beyond the trading headlines, regulators have also been focusing on the health of companies and this means day to day compliance.
 It’s true that the last thing anyone really wants to think about now is regulation and compliance.
 We are in unknown terrain with country-wide quarantines, flight restrictions and general virus concerns anytime someone coughs or sneezes near us.

 But, despite all of this, there is a desire for firms to operate as much as they can in a ‘business as usual’ format.
 In this regard, the regulatory focus on a firm’s underlying handling of compliance is a proxy that the company had contingency plans in place to handle large scale events related to the coronavirus.

 Last week, the Australian Securities and Investments Commission (ASIC), issued statements of requiring firms to have measures in place to handle risks related to market volatility.
 They also asked some license holders of specific processes they’ve put in place.
-This followed similar statements last week from the UK’s Financial Conduct Authority (FCA) about the need for firms to “take all reasonable steps” to ensure regulatory obligations such as transaction reporting are submitted in time.
-(Yesterday, the FCA updated their statements with high level guidelines firms should aim to follow – link)
+This followed similar statements last week from the UK’s Financial Conduct Authority (FCA) about the need for firms to “take all reasonable steps” to ensure regulatory obligations such as transaction reporting are submitted on time.
+(Yesterday, the FCA updated their statements with high-level guidelines firms should aim to follow – link)

 Business as usual in unusual times